gxsilva/42SP_Inception/README.md

 make all
 ```

-This will build and start all the defined services in attached mode.
+This will build and start all the defined services in foreground mode.

 ## 📦Installation